Westerface/software-design-vu/docs/assignment2.md

 #### SttingsForm.java (introduced v1.0 still alive)
 This class will paint the settings screen.
-In this screen, the user can choose the color theme and the default programming language.
+In this screen, the user can choose the color theme and the default programing language.
 What is more, he/she can add the categories here as well in a comma-separated list.
 When pressing the save button the settings will be applied automatically and also will be parsed back to the settigns.json file.
 This will play the role of “saving” your settings for next time or until they change again.

 `private ImageIcon getScaledImageIcons(ImageIcon imageIcon, int width, int height)`\